kosl/ihipp-examples/docs/week5.md

 [MARCONI100 cluster](https://www.hpc.cineca.it/hardware/marconi100)

-## 5.4 Exer.: Information and compute capabilities of a GPU
+### 5.4 Information and compute capabilities of a GPU

 In this exercise, you will check the information and compute capabilities of the GPU available for you in the current session of Colab.